walfaelschung/GDELT_flow/README.md

 ## Step 2 - Enrich Event Data with Mentions Data
 The high number of false positives in the Event dataset makes a critical inspection necessary - therefore, we want to collect as much information on Events as possible.
 GDELT's coding is based on monitoring of many news sources.
-However, the Event dataset contains only the url of a single story.
-To enrich this with all information that GDELT used, we 'enrich' the Event Data with all Mentions (i.e. story urls) that report on an Event.
+However, the Event dataset contains only the URL of a single story.
+To enrich this with all information that GDELT used, we 'enrich' the Event Data with all Mentions (i.e. story URLs) that report on an Event.
 This allows us to assess multiple sources when identifying false positives.
-In addition, having multiple sources per event is advantageous for studies reaching further back in time: the risk of missing data due to broken urls can thus be reduced.
+In addition, having multiple sources per event is advantageous for studies reaching further back in time: the risk of missing data due to broken URLs can thus be reduced.

 The following Python code-snippet makes use of the results from Steps 1 and 1.1. (results dataframe)

-First, we obtain a list of zip-files that contain the Mentions dataset
+First, we obtain a list of zip files that contain the Mentions dataset

         master = pd.read_csv("http://data.gdeltproject.org/gdeltv2/masterfilelist.txt", sep=" ", header=None)
         master = master[master[2].str.contains('mentions.CSV', na=False)]